openstack-archive/fuel-docs/pages/user-guide/create-environment/1500-name-distro.rst

 The "2014.1" string in the first and second options match the Icehouse release that was provided for Fuel 5.0.

-If you did a fresh install of Mirantis OpentStack 5.0.1 rather than upgrading from 5.0, you will only see the options for 5.0.1.
+If you did a fresh install of Mirantis OpenStack 5.0.1 rather than upgrading from 5.0, you will only see the options for 5.0.1.